Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Analysis of label informativeness

 Recall that in Section~\ref{sec:LI} we define the label informativeness in the following general form: $\mathrm{LI} := I(y_\xi,y_\eta)/H(y_\xi)$.
 Then, to define $\LI_{edge}$, we say that $\xi$ and $\eta$ are two endpoints of an edge sampled uniformly at random.
 Another possible variant is when we first sample a random node and then sample its random neighbor.
 The probability of an edge becomes

 In this case, $H(y_\xi)$ is the entropy of the distribution $p(c)$, $H(y_\eta)$ is the entropy of $\bar{p}(c)$.
 Thus, we obtain:

 In this paper, we mainly focus on $\mathrm{LI}_{edge}$ and refer to it as $\mathrm{LI}$ for brevity.
 First, this measure is conceptually similar to adjusted homophily discussed above: they both give equal weights to all edges.
 Second, in our analysis of real datasets, we do not notice a substantial difference between $\mathrm{LI}_{edge}$ and $\mathrm{LI}_{node}$ in most of the cases, see Table~\ref{tab:datasets}.
-However, these measures can potentially be different, especially for graphs with extremely unbalanced degree distributions.
+However, these measures can potentially be different, especially for graphs with very unbalanced degree distributions (in $\mathrm{LI}_{node}$, averaging is over the nodes, so all nodes are weighted equally, while in $\mathrm{LI}_{edge}$, averaging is over the edges, so more weight is given to high-degree nodes).
 The choice between $\mathrm{LI}_{edge}$ and $\mathrm{LI}_{node}$ may depend on a particular application.

-\section{Additional Related Work}
+\section{Additional related work}

 In the aspect of characterizing graph datasets, our work is conceptually similar to a recent paper by~\citet{liu2022taxonomy}.
 In this paper, the authors empirically analyze what aspects of a graph dataset (e.g., node features or graph structure) influence the GNN performance. \citet{liu2022taxonomy} follow a data-driven approach and measure the performance change caused by several data perturbations.
 In contrast, we follow a theoretical approach to choosing graph characteristics based only on the label-structure relation.
 Additionally, our characteristics are very simple, model agnostic, and can be used for general-purpose graph analysis (beyond graph ML).
-Similarly to \citet{liu2022taxonomy}, we believe that the proposed characteristics can help in the selection and development of diverse future graph benchmarks.
+Similarly to \cite{liu2022taxonomy}, we believe that the proposed characteristics can help in the selection and development of diverse future graph benchmarks.